 HEALING: Angela Oliver, C.J.
 Platt, Rev. Ellen M., Marcia Bower, Robin Rudy, Sandy K, Spenser Mullen, Terri Lotierzo, Zachary

-SPECIAL PRAYERS: Babe Sigman, Christopher, Doris Laino, Frances Mayall, Ginny Manning, Joan Eiker, Ryan, Stephanie
+SPECIAL PRAYERS: Babe Sidman, Christopher, Doris Laino, Frances Mayall, Ginny Manning, Joan Eiker, Ryan

 PREPARING FOR THE SACRAMENT OF BAPTISM: Eddie Speller